ahmadalli/public-notes/docs/0090-soft-skills/020-structured-storytelling.md

 # Structured Storytelling

-The contents of this entry is based on my learnings on [Lepaya](https://lepaya.com/)'s structured storytelling module.
+The contents of this entry are based on lessons from [Lepaya](https://lepaya.com/)'s structured storytelling module.

 ## Presentation Strategy